Transit Authority of River City

 TARC began bus operations in 1974.
 In 2023, it operated a fleet of 227 accessible buses which run year-round.
-TARC has a number of specialized routes, providing transportation to major local employers, educational institutions, and recreational events.

 History

 TARC was created in 1971 after 1970 legislation authorized city and county governments to operate mass-transit systems with local funding.
 At the time, public transit was provided in Louisville by the private Louisville Transit Company.
 The company had long operated mass-transit lines in the city, converting from electric trolleys to diesel buses in the late 1940s and changing its name from the Louisville Railway to the Louisville Transit Company in 1947.

-Ridership (includes Louisville Transit Company before 1974):